lrfinotti/MusicalSystems/README.md

     ----|--------------------------------------------------|----
         |   2   1   5   6  10   9  11   7   8   3   4   0  |

 The numbers on the left are the powers of the rotation that take the first row into the corresponding row.
 The numbers on top are the powers of the rotation that when composed with the reflection take the first row into the corresponding *column*.
 The right numbers and bottom numbers are similar, but with the *retrogrades*.
-See FIXME.
+See the Section 3 of [Alternative Symmetries and Systems](https://web.math.utk.edu/~finotti/papers/mussys.pdf) for more details.

 We can also get the whole matrix (without the labels) with `.matrix`: